wix-incubator/node-workshop/README.md

 1. Install Visual Studio Code
 1. Install "typings": `$ npm install -g typings`
 1. Install Intellisense for Node: `$ typings install node express --ambient`

+# Instructions for the Exercises
+* Can be found in [the exercises folder](02-exercises/README.md)
+* Should be read carefully